 Putting It All Together

 As we mentioned in the first article, you should give up trying to run this encounter in a way that will allow the party to survive.
 You wouldn’t nerf Orcus or Vecna such that the players could defeat them easily, so don’t do it with Acererak.
 If you don’t deliver the party an arcane ass-whooping, you are really doing them a disservice.
 We have outlined just some possible strategies to use with him here, but there are many others that you may devise based on your party’s composition.
 Remember, just because your Intelligence isn’t 27 doesn’t mean you should run Acererak like his is anything less.
-He’s fought tougher and braver enemies than your players, this fight should be a cakewalk for him.
+Besides, if they manage to destroy the Soulmonger, they can be resurrected in Baldur’s Gate.

 Don’t forget to check out part 1 of this series, Tomb of Annihilation: Improving Acererak.